RinChan9452/CS_NOTE/LinuxNUnix.md

 * *touch* is use to change timestamp of file to update and access time in file to modifier the time to current
 * *cal* and *ncal* is use to show the calendar *ncal* will have a highlight on current date

-Fun Fact: *echo* can do more than you think
+Fun Fact: *echo* can do more than you think it can adapt to use with many other command that need to be output so when\
+you think of something like output from many command in one line think about *echo* first

+* *rm* is use to delete file *rm [filename]*
+* *uname* use to output system information